 We tend to steer clear of Bourbon Street.
-Our first day in the French Quarter, we’ll walk Bourbon and grab a hand-grenade for me, a frozen drink for the kiddo and a beer for the boy.
-Other than that, we cross over Bourbon to get place to place, but that’s about it.
+Sure, on our first day in the French Quarter, we’ll walk Bourbon and grab a hand-grenade for me, a frozen drink for the kiddo and a beer for the boy.
+Other than that, we generally cross over Bourbon to get place to place.

 More to that point, there’s other places to stay just outside the FQ, if you’re looking for a more authentic vacation experience.
 Added bonus, less woo-girls and frat boys!

 This NOLA trip was completely impromptu.
-Josh had a work-cation scheduled, and when we found out the city… I was quick to book a hotel that very day.
+Josh had a work-cation scheduled, and when we found out the city… I was quick to find and book a hotel that very day.
 YES PLEASE!

-I found a gem of a place in the “Lower Garden District” which happened to be not just pet friendly, but budget friendly!
+I found a gem of a place in the “Lower Garden District” which happened to be BOTH pet friendly AND budget friendly!
 YAY ME!

 We stayed at the Creole Gardens, and selected the Prytania Cottage, bottom floor.

-The Prytania Cottage is across the street from the main house of Creole Gardens.
+The Prytania Cottage is located across the street from the main house of Creole Gardens.
 There’s 3 different units: bottom floor, upstairs and a soon to be renovated back apt space.
-There’s a front porch for the upstairs guest, a little shared courtyard area in the backyard, and additional covered porch seating seating for the downstairs guest.
-The back apartment also looks to have it’s own little porch area for outdoor seating.
+The upstairs guest, has use of the front porch, a little shared courtyard area is located in the backyard, with an additional covered porch seating seating for the downstairs guest.
+The currently in renovation status back apartment also looks to have it’s own little porch area suited for outdoor seating.

 It’s super quaint, and quiet, and completely charming.

-NOTE: this is not a 4 star hotel, this is an updated cottage, it’s old.
-That being stated, it’s pretty clean, there’s central heat and air, cable, and a full kitchen if you fee the need to cook while vacationing (just be sure to pack pots and pans, the kitchen isn’t fully stocked at this time with those types of amenities.)
+NOTE: This is not a 4 star hotel, this is an updated cottage, it’s old.
+That being stated, it’s pretty clean, there’s central heat and air, cable, and a full kitchen, should you feel the need to cook while vacationing (just be sure to pack pots and pans, the kitchen isn’t fully stocked at this time with those types of amenities.)